-Sexual Harassment Prohibited
+Sexual Harassment Prevention

 Under Connecticut law, SERC is required to provide employees with sexual harassment training.
-All newly hired employees are to complete two hours of sexual harassment training within 30 days of employee or in the event that an employee will assume a supervisory role the training must be completed within six months, and then be retrained at least every 10 years.
-As an employer, SERC will maintain training records for a minimum of one year.
+All newly hired employees are to complete two hours of sexual harassment training within 30 days of employment.
+In the event that a current employee will assume a supervisory role, additional training must be completed within six months, and then be repeated at least every 10 years.
+SERC will maintain training records for a minimum of one year.